Uglemat/Malang/README.md

 Malang is a (very) minimalistic functional programming language.
 It's pretty useless, but it was fun to make.

+Enter this in the shell to start dashing out compound expressions in the REPL:

+    $ ./malang.py -i

 It has function scope, closures, modules, tail call elimination, higher order functions and pattern matching.

 Everything is an expression in Malang.
 Absolutely everything.